Ask the Editor: Four Reader Tax Questions

-In our new Ask the Editor series, Joy Taylor, The Kiplinger Tax Letter Editor, answers questions on reporting income and tax deductions on 2024 tax returns.
+In our new Ask the Editor series, Joy Taylor, The Kiplinger Tax Letter Editor, answers questions related to filing of tax returns and paying taxes.

 Each week, in our new Ask the Editor series, Joy Taylor, The Kiplinger Tax Letter Editor, answers questions on topics submitted by readers.
-This week, since we are in the middle of tax filing season, she’s looking at questions on the topic of reporting income and deductions on the 2024 Form 1040.
-(Get a free issue of The Kiplinger Tax Letter or subscribe).
+This week, since we are in the middle of tax filing season, she’s looking at questions related to filing of tax returns and paying taxes.
+(Get a free issue of The Kiplinger Tax Letter or subscribe.)

 — Joy Taylor, Editor The Kiplinger Tax Letter